Frequently asked questions

 All of our daycare centres comply with both the national and municipal Early Childhood Education and Care plans (known by the Finnish abbreviation ‘vasu’), and the related principles.
 We also participate in the municipal vasu working groups.
 Touhula has its own action plan, Touhula Rytmi, based on which an annual plan is drawn up for each daycare centre.
-In January 2019, Touhula was awarded the ISO 9001 quality certificate, demonstrating that our childcare has been evaluated as high quality.

 In addition, we recruit only qualified, professionally skilled staff on permanent contracts.
 We also update our staff’s professional skills on a systematic basis.